 NMAT is composed of two parts.

-The first part is the Aptitude Test which measures the examinee’s mental ability in answering questions from four different categories: Verbal, Inductive Reasoning, Quantitative, and Perceptual Acuity.
+The first part is the Aptitude Test which measures the examinee’s mental ability to answer questions from four different categories: Verbal, Inductive Reasoning, Quantitative, and Perceptual Acuity.

 Part I is the trickiest of the two.
 It relies on your aptitude more than your stocked knowledge.
 Most examinees fail to prepare well for this part since they didn’t study most of it in high school or college unlike the subjects included in Part II.

-The only way to get a high score in Part I is to practice answering as many questions as you can.
+The only way to get a high score in Part I is to practice answering as many questions as possible.
 Since most examinees focus on Part II, it will give you a great advantage if you outscore them in Part I.

 NMAT, after all, is based on percentile ranking, not on your raw scores.